Master of Science Program in Civil Engineering

 Students must meet with an academic adviser when they first enroll.
 Students must have a detailed program of study formally approved by an academic adviser before registration.

 The residency requirement for the MS degree is 24 credits.
 Students may transfer up to 6 credits of acceptable courses toward a MS degree, subject to their academic adviser’s approval.
 To be transferred, the course(s) must relate to the student’s program and be from an accredited institution.
 A grade of B or better is required for granting of transfer credit.
 Courses graded on a pass/fail basis are not considered for transfer unless accompanied by a detailed written evaluation by the course instructor.
 All transfer requests must be accompanied by an official transcript from the transferring institution.
-Applications for transfer credits are accepted only after the student has earned 9 credits at NYU-Poly.
+Applications for transfer credits must be submitted for consideration before the end of the first semester of matriculation.

 Validation credits by examination may not be used toward any civil engineering graduate degree program.